 Monitoring is a critical part of diabetes management.
-You (and your child, as age-appropriate) will need to monitor your child’s blood glucose and check for ketones.
+If your child has type 1 diabetes, you (and your child, as age-appropriate) will need to monitor their blood glucose and check for ketones.

 Blood Glucose testing involves obtaining a small drop of blood (via a finger-prick) which is then applied to a test strip and analyzed with a blood glucose monitor.

 - Both fingertips and the ends of the toes may be used to obtain a blood sample for testing.